pranitashakya/DataAnalysis_Projects/Project 7 - Data Driven Decisions/README.md

 # Making Business Decisions Based on Data
 ## Project description
-You are an analyst at a big online store.
-Together with the marketing department, you've compiled a list of hypotheses that may help boost revenue.
+As an analyst at a big online store, we are working together with the marketing department to compile a list of hypotheses that may help boost revenue.
-You need to prioritize these hypotheses, launch an A/B test, and analyze the results.
+We need to prioritize these hypotheses, launch an A/B test, and analyze the results.

-### Description of the data
+## Table of contents
+- 1. Data Description
+- 2. Technology Used
+- 3. Steps to follow
+- 4. Goal

+## 1. Data Description
 Data used in the first part of the project /datasets/hypotheses_us.csv Download dataset
  - Hypotheses — brief descriptions of the hypotheses
  - Reach — user reach, on a scale of one to ten
  - Impact — impact on users, on a scale of one to ten
- - Confidence — confidence in the hypothesis, on a scale of one to ten
+ - Confidence — Confidence in the hypothesis, on a scale of one to ten
  - Effort — the resources required to test a hypothesis, on a scale of one to ten.
 The higher the Effort value, the more resource-intensive the test.

 Data used in the second part of the project